timmyomahony/craft-remote-backup/README.md

 <img src="resources/img/feral-logo.svg" width="250px">

 Brought to you by [Feral](https://weareferal.com).
-Any problems please leave an issue on Github.
+If you have any problems please leave an issue on Github or find us on the Craft Discord (username `timmy`).